Gavison-Medan Covenant

-The Gavison-Medan Covenant is a proposal for the relation of religion and state in Israel, intended to retain the state's Jewish character, while minimizing religious coercion.
+The Gavison-Medan Covenant is a controversial proposal for the relation of religion and state in Israel, intended to retain the state's Jewish character, while minimizing religious coercion.
 It is named after Professor Ruth Gavison and Orthodox Rabbi Yaaqov Medan, the document's primary drafters.
 It was first published in 2003.

 Contents

 Law of Return

 The covenant would restrict grandchildren of Jews from eligibility for the Law of Return.
 Instead of immediately being granted citizenship, those making aliyah would have to wait three years and demonstrate basic proficiency in Hebrew.

 Conversion

 The law would allow those who are recognized as Jews by any denomination of the religion to register as such on the population registry, but the entry would also state the basis of their claim.

 Marriage

 Marriage in Israel would be overhauled so that civil marriage was allowed for heterosexual couples.
 However, those who chose a religious ceremony would have to obtain a religious divorce before remarrying.